Connect with us

 On the other hand, cement production declined 7.2 per cent to 6.2 million tonnes from the 6.7 million tonnes produced in 2016.

-During the period under review the building and construction sector, which comprises buildings, roads and railway, grew 8.6 per cent compared with 9.8 per cent in 2016 and 13.9 per cent a year earlier.
+During the period under review the building and construction sector, which comprises buildings, roads and railways, grew 8.6 per cent compared with 9.8 per cent in 2016 and 13.9 per cent a year earlier.

-In addition to dwindling demand for cement in the local market, local firms are also grappling with the falling demand in the regional market.
+In addition to the dwindling demand for cement in the local market, local firms are also grappling with the falling demand in the regional market.

 According to the survey, total cement exports to Uganda and Tanzania dropped further from 420.2 thousand tonnes in 2016 to 387.6 thousand tonnes last year, which was the lowest export in the last five years.